ds-modules/curriculum-guide/general/people.md

 # Who are we?

-Here are a few of the people in DSEP who are involved with connector courses.
+Here are some of the people in DSEP who are involved with connector courses.

 ## General